squa-boop/phase-0-css-fundamentals-lab/README.md

   sure to keep a little vertical space around the `<p>`s.

 - **Make our `#details` section horizontal**: The details section could go nicely as a footer to the page, instead of a vertical list.
-To do this, make each of the `<div>`s `float` to the `left`.
+To do this, make  text-align: center;

+  each of the `<div>`s `float` to the `left`.

 - **As a finishing touch**: Let's clean up the `<div>`s at the bottom of the